pschmitt/-vault-keepass-import/docs/index.rst

 There may be multiple entries with the same title in a group.
 The path is made unique by appending the `UUID` of the entry to the title.
-For instance to entries with the same `title1` in the group `group1` will be imported as `group1/title1 (TJxu0nxlyEuaKYNYpi0NPQ==)` and `group1/title1 (kFl/iRsoVUWDUdmmCDXwJg==)`.
+For instance two entries with the same `title1` in the group `group1` will be imported as `group1/title1 (TJxu0nxlyEuaKYNYpi0NPQ==)` and `group1/title1 (kFl/iRsoVUWDUdmmCDXwJg==)`.
 The `UUID` is not appended if the title is unique.